quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part31_Conclusions.md

 :p How does Emphatic-TD(λ) handle variable bootstrapping and discounting?
 ??x
-Emphatic-TD(λ) handles variable bootstrapping and discounting by allowing the use of state-dependent \( \lambda \) values, which can vary over time.
+Emphatic-TD(λ) handles variable bootstrapping and discounting by allowing the use of state-dependent $\lambda$ values, which can vary over time.
 This flexibility in handling different levels of discounting and bootstrapping makes it more adaptable to various learning scenarios.

 :p How does Emphatic-TD(λ) contribute to on- and off-policy learning?
 ??x